Celtic cross ceremony celebrates Irish heritage

 “Teaching the younger group of our heritage goes past just this ceremony and it really brings a sense of history to the family,” explains local Hibernians President, George Beckett.

-There will be another mass on Saint Patrick’s Day at 10:15 a.m. at Saint John’s Cathedral.
+There will be another mass on Saint Patrick’s Day at 8 a.m. at the Cathedral of St. John the Baptist.